Your Wilmette Address Begins Here

 For early education, Romona School houses the District 39 Connecting Kids fee-based pre-school.
-Additionally, there are many excellent private options such as Banner, Ronald Knox Montessori, Wilmette Park District, Trinity, Rose Hall Montessori, St. Francis Xavier and St. Joe’s.
+Additionally, there are many excellent private options such as Ronald Knox Montessori, Wilmette Park District, Trinity, Rose Hall Montessori, St. Francis Xavier and St. Joseph.
 Both ½ day and full-day pre-school programs exist.
 For ½ day options, institutions such as the Wilmette Park District and Winnetka Community House offer many excellent Kindergarten Enrichment programs, some with busing service, to supplement your pre-schoolers ½ day experience, if desired.

 Residents have many options for their daily commute.
 While most residents work out of Chicago, many also work in the adjacent northwestern suburbs, home to several major corporate headquarters.

 Conveniently located off of Green Bay Road, the Wilmette Metra train station features a large parking lot for commuters.
 Many central and east Wilmette residents live within walking distance of the train station as well.
-A quick 34 minute ride, has you in the heart oif the city in about 34 minutes.
+A quick 34 minute ride, has you in the heart of the city in about 34 minutes.
 Monthly passes average about $121.
 Visit www.metrarail.com for train schedules and details.
 Wilmette is also connected to the city of Chicago’s subway line.
-The Linden Street Station (the purple line) offers subway service in and out of the city as well.
+The Linden Street Station (the CTA purple line) offers subway service in and out of the city as well.